cvonk/CALalarm/README.md

 > 2. Set up your receiving URL, or "Webhook" callback receiver.
 > 3. Set up a notification channel for each resource endpoint you want to watch.

 For the first requirement, the Google push notification need to be able to traverse your access router and reach your ESP32 device.
 This requires a SSL certificate and a reverse proxy.
 Please refer to [Traversing your access router](https://coertvonk.com/sw/embedded/turning-on-the-light-the-hard-way-26806#traverse) for more details.
+On the Google Console end, visit APIs and Services > Domain Verification > Add domain.

 The second requirement is met by `http_post_server.c`.
 Note that the reverse proxy forwards the HTTPS request from Google as HTTP to the device.